 For some more phrases, check out the video below where you’ll learn 10 of the most common questions and conversation starters to spark up a discussion with anyone in Korean.

 Korean Family Words

 Koreans have specific terms for the different folks that occupy the different branches and levels of the family tree.
-For example, there are terms for people in your wife’s father’s side and different terms for people on her mother’s side.
+For example, as you can see above, there are terms for people in your wife’s father’s side and different terms for people on her mother’s side.

 Essential Korean Honorifics

-Knowing all that, here are some honorifics that you can use to refer people above, beside and below you in the social ladder:
+Knowing all that, here are the honorifics that you can use to refer people above, beside and below you in the social ladder:

-“Nim”’ is used to speak formally to persons older than you.
-It’s usually used after professions, like teachers ( 선생님 — “Seon-saeng-nim”) or presidents/CEO’s ( 회장님 — “Hui-jang-nim”).
+Nim is used to speak formally to persons older than you.
+It’s usually used after professions, like teachers ( 선생님 — Seon-saeng-nim) or presidents/CEOs ( 회장님 — Hwe-jang-nim).